COMPSCI 111G : An Introduction to Practical Computing

-For this course, in most weeks you can expect 3 one-hour lectures, 1 three-hour compulsory lab, 2 hours of reading and thinking about the content and 2 hours of work on assignments and/or test preparation.
+For this course, in most weeks you can expect 3 hours of lectures, 1 three-hour compulsory lab, 1.5 hours of reading and thinking about the content and 2.5 hours of work on assignments and/or test preparation.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.